Kharkiv model V-2: Manufacturers

 The V-2 equipped T-34 was the most-produced tank of the Second World War, as well as the second most-produced tank of all time (after the T-54/T-55, equipped with the upgraded V-54 and V-55).

 Before the 2nd World War, it was produced only at Engine Plant No. 75 (a branch of the Kharkov Locomotive Plant), the contractors were KhTZ, Chelyabinsk and Kirov (Leningrad) plants.

 After the start of the war, it was produced at the Stalingrad Tractor Plant and in Sverdlovsk at Plant No. 76.
 In October 1941, Plant No. 75 was evacuated to Chelyabinsk to the ChTZ site.
 The Kirov plant also moved there.
 All of them were united into a huge Tankograd.
 This plant became the main manufacturer of the V-2 during the war (about 50 thousand engines, including engines produced in Kharkov).
 Later, in 1942, production of the V-2 was also mastered at plant No. 77 in Barnaul.

-As of 2022, production of modifications of the V-2 engine continues at the Chelyabinsk Tractor Plant, Barnaultransmash and the Ural Diesel Engine Plant.
+As of 2022, production of derivatives of the V-2 engine continues at the Chelyabinsk Tractor Plant, Barnaultransmash and the Ural Diesel Engine Plant.